Ever wondered what makes Henry Cavill tick?

 In interviews, Henry has called Kal "my best friend" and shared that "he has saved my emotional and psychological bacon plenty of times."

-This profound bond reveals the Helper's need for unconditional love and acceptance.
+This deep bond reveals the Helper's need for unconditional love and acceptance.

 Kal accompanies Henry everywhere—even on film sets.
 During The Witcher filming, Henry kept Kal close by: